plus-microstate/plus-microstate.github.io/individual.md

 The _microstate.individual_ object is used to store and analyse a single MEG/EEG/source-space data set.
 This is in contrast to the [microstate.cohort](https://plus-microstate.github.io/cohort) object, which stores multiple data sets (e.g. multiple participants, trials, or scans).

-An empty _microstate.individual_ object can be called using the command
+To create a _microstate.individual_ object, use the command
 ```
 ms = microstate.individual ;
 ```